-What is the Most Refractory Metal in the World?
+What Is The Most Refractory Metal In The World?
 In the non-ferrous metal family, tungsten has maintained the title of “High-Temperature Champion” for hundreds of years.
-The first person in the world to discover tungsten was the Swedish chemist Seler.
+The first person in the world to discover tungsten was the Swedish chemist Seller.
 He first decomposed tungstic acid with acid in 1781 to obtain tungsten.
 Then, after a […]

-Tungsten is a chemical element with the chemical symbol W and atomic number 74.
+Applications Of Tungsten In The Field Of Alloys Tungsten is a chemical element with the chemical symbol W and atomic number 74.
 After Carbon, Tungsten has the highest melting point of all elements.
 Tungsten is among the heaviest metals found on Earth.
-It has excellent high-temperature mechanical properties, with the lowest expansion coefficient and highest conductivity of all metals, which has been widely […]
+It has excellent high-temperature mechanical properties, with the lowest expansion coefficient and highest […]

-The quality parameters of tungsten powder are powder size and purity.
-Although the essence of the growth of tungsten particles is the volatile deposition during the reduction process, there are many influencing factors, including raw materials, hydrogen flow rate and technological conditions.
-Raw material In the preparation of ultrafine tungsten powder, the selection of powder […]
+3 Main Factors Affecting The Quality Of Tungsten Powder The quality parameters of tungsten powder are powder size and purity.
+Although the essence of the growth of tungsten particles is the volatile deposition during the reduction process, there are many factors that affect the quality of tungsten powder, including raw materials, hydrogen flow rate, and […]

+What Is The Most Refractory Material In The World?
 When it comes to the world’s highest melting point or the most refractory material, many people jump the gun and say “Tungsten.”
 But I want to tell you that this answer is only half true.
-As we all know, tungsten is a pure metal with the highest melting point in the world, but the most […]
+As we all know, tungsten is a pure metal with the […]

 Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.